unimelb/unimelb-design-system/README.md

 ## Three run modes!

-To make a copy and run the system locally, you will need to
+To make a copy and run the system locally, you will need to:

     git clone git@github.com:marcom-unimelb/unimelb-design-system.git
     cd unimelb-design-system